stutzerik/php-linux-server-manager/README.md

 ## License
-GNU General Public License v3.0 - It can be modified, distributed and used freely
+GNU General Public License v3.0 - It can be modified, distributed and used freely, but please credit me as the author.

 ** This project is my thesis, so it is not my life's work.
 My basic goal with it is to create a reference and explain my thinking to my future partners.
 However, if someone wants to develop it further, I am open to it.